argoproj/argo-cd/docs/proposals/cmp-parameters.md

-For example, if the Argo CD administrator has installed a CMP which applies a last-mile kustomize overlay to a Helm repo, I would like to be able to pass values to the Helm chart without having to manually discover those parameter names (in other worse, they should show up in the Application UI just like with a native Helm Application).
+For example, if the Argo CD administrator has installed a CMP which applies a last-mile kustomize overlay to a Helm repo, I would like to be able to pass values to the Helm chart without having to manually discover those parameter names (in other words, they should show up in the Application UI just like with a native Helm Application).
 I also shouldn't have to ask my Argo CD admin to modify the CMP to accommodate the values as environment variables.

 ### Implementation Details/Notes/Constraints